Why Public Relations?

-Building your brand in the highly competitive UK cyber security market is an essential ingredient for success, and PR is the most impactful and cost-effective way to do that.
+Building your brand in the highly competitive UK cyber security market is an essential ingredient for success, and Public Relations is the most impactful and cost-effective way to do that.
 A unique advantage of PR over marketing activity is that while marketing comes down to you saying that you have the best technology on the market, PR will mean it comes from independent, third-party influencers, which is much more powerful – especially if they’re local sources.

 Alongside the media, other advocates can include analysts, channel partners, end users and professional bodies.
-A good PR strategy should embrace all of these potential influencers.
+A good Public Relations strategy should embrace all of these potential influencers.
 These advocates can play a powerful role in building the credibility of your company and differentiating it, and local knowledge is crucial for identifying the right people to talk to, and the right events to attend.

 Press coverage and word-of-mouth among influencers will generate new business leads for your sales team and channel partners.
-A competent PR agency will also help you to refine your messaging and focus for the local market.
+A competent Public Relations agency will also help you to refine your messaging and focus for the local market.
 PR activity, particularly when combined with a strong content creation strategy, can be the engine that drives an integrated sales and marketing campaign to build awareness and generate market pull by driving traffic to your website.

-Unsurprisingly, there are many parallels between localisation for PR and for your channel strategy and many of the same misconceptions hold true.
+Unsurprisingly, there are many parallels between localisation for Public Relations and for your channel strategy and many of the same misconceptions hold true.
 One of the most common mistakes is for a vendor to decide it doesn’t need to invest in localised PR or even marketing of any kind, because their distributor says they will take care of building the brand for them.
 While a good distributor can work wonders for establishing your route to market, channel activity needs to be supported by strong PR and marketing activity to be effective and the vendor should not delegate their responsibility for the vital task of building their brand in the market.

-The timing for a PR launch can be one of the hardest decisions to make.
+The timing for a Public Relations launch can be one of the hardest decisions to make.
 A common approach is to put PR off until the channel is already set up and revenue streams have been established.
 As with many other big decisions, this can turn into an eternal wait, with the vendor finding they never quite have the amount of revenue they need.

-Instead, channel and PR should be launched in tandem, as they are mutually beneficial on a number of levels.
+Instead, channel and Public Relations should be launched in tandem, as they are mutually beneficial on a number of levels.
 Coverage from the PR launch will start to generate new business leads directly, as well as providing some useful buzz that can be magnified in intensity through social media channels to a variety of stakeholders.
 PR can also directly tie into the channel itself, with campaigns focusing on the UK’s dedicated technology channel press – helping the vendor to attract new partners in the region.

 Another common misconception is that a US agency will be able to take care of the new market – after all, they do all speak English.
-While a good US agency will usually be able to secure some opportunities with the UK media, it’s a huge mistake to assume this approach will create the kind of meaningful, consistent press coverage that will help to generate new business leads and develop a thought leadership position.
+While a good US agency will usually be able to secure some opportunities with the UK media, it’s a huge mistake to assume this Public Relations approach will create the kind of meaningful, consistent press coverage that will help to generate new business leads and develop a thought leadership position.
 This approach is usually born from the desire to cut costs, but instead the vendor will find they have wasted the increased fees they were paying to their existing US agency and will have little to show for it in the long term.

 One of the biggest barriers for a US agency attempting to handle the UK press is the time difference.
 Unless your US team is happy to wake up in the middle of the night to check the news agenda, you will almost certainly miss all breaking news for the UK market – one of the most important opportunities to get involved in the media and make a name for yourself.

-The UK security market is so crowded that most journalists in the field are inundated with offers for comment and interviews at the best of times – and positively buried alive when a major incident such as a big-name data breach occurs.
+The UK security market is so crowded that most journalists in the field are inundated with offers from Public Relations agencies for comment and interviews at the best of times – and positively buried alive when a major incident such as a big-name data breach occurs.
 Combined with the fact that journalists are forced to work to increasingly short deadlines, this means that only the fastest responses and most interesting comments and offers are likely to achieve coverage.

 When a major breach is reported, or a serious attack occurs, getting in first with meaningful insight can create a powerful momentum that leads not only to coverage in the key IT and security trade titles, but splashes in the national newspapers and broadcast media too.

 A compelling example came with last year’s WannaCry outbreak.
 The news of what would turn out to be one of the biggest security stories of the year first broke fairly late in the day for the UK.
 However, it was still too early for the US, and those first few hours were crucial in finding a place in the narrative.
-Before the end of the day, our team had clients appearing in broadcast interviews and speaking with journalists for national newspapers and news agencies.
+Before the end of the day, our Public Relations team had clients appearing in broadcast interviews and speaking with journalists for national newspapers and news agencies.

-East Coast-based PR teams will need to be up and working at 4am to capture opportunities like these, and the timing gets steadily worse the further west you travel.
+East Coast-based Public Relations teams will need to be up and working at 4am to capture opportunities like these, and the timing gets steadily worse the further west you travel.
 Even the earliest rising Californians will be only just gearing up for the day when the UK news cycle is winding down.

 While important, breaking news isn’t the only problem presented by the time difference.
 Most security journalists operate on short and unforgiving deadlines for even standard stories.
-In many cases, a PR team will need to pitch the journalist and get back to them with comment or to set up an interview within two or three hours.
+In many cases, a Public Relations team will need to pitch the journalist and get back to them with comment or to set up an interview within two or three hours.
 Few journalists are able to hold their deadlines for a latecomer, even if they do have something genuinely interesting to add to the story.

 Timing trouble is somewhat mitigated when the story is self-created by the vendor, such as the announcement of a new malware discovery or interesting new research findings.
 However, even though the vendor will be in full control of the agenda by setting the embargo time, the time difference often makes communicating with journalists a painful experience.
 It’s hard to establish a meaningful dialogue with a UK press contact if there are only a few hours a day where communication can run smoothly.

 One particularly important difference between the US and UK press that many vendors are not aware of is the use of news wires.
-While they are a staple part of any US-based announcement, these services have very little effect in the UK or elsewhere in Europe.
+While they are a staple part of any US-based announcement, these Public Relations services have very little effect in the UK or elsewhere in Europe.
 Very few journalists will pay much regard to a story that first appears on a wire service, and fewer still will deign to directly publish a press release as-is from the wire.
 Many US agencies tasked with tackling the UK will assume the wire can take care of most of the work for them, but this will achieve no useful traction in today’s media and will simply add further to the cost.

 With journalists coming under so much pressure to get their copy out on time, giving them a heads up on a story will vastly improve the chances of securing quality coverage.
-To produce reliable results this needs to happen on an individualised basis, with pitches tailored to the individual preferences of the journalist and publication.
+To produce reliable results in Public Relations this needs to happen on an individualised basis, with pitches tailored to the individual preferences of the journalist and publication.
 Doing this correctly demands an in-depth knowledge of the UK press that few agencies outside the country can muster.
 Journalists need to be engaged with on a regular basis

-Many US-based vendors and PR agencies alike will talk about their media strategy for the UK as part of their approach for EMEA – a mindset that will almost certainly be doomed to failure.
+Many US-based vendors and Public Relations agencies alike will talk about their media strategy for the UK as part of their approach for EMEA – a mindset that will almost certainly be doomed to failure.
 There are very few influencers or media that are common across the UK and Europe, let alone the entire EMEA region.
 Aside from the language differences, each country tends to be very insular about how it handles the news.
 If you want traction in the UK and across Europe it is essential to take each country and region as a separate entity, with its own bespoke PR plan.

-One issue that can arise with a global PR approach is delivering an inconsistent message, as individual teams can go off in separate directions to suite their own markets.
+One issue that can arise with a global Public Relations approach is delivering an inconsistent message, as individual teams can go off in separate directions to suite their own markets.
 This can be best handled by working with a group of agencies united under a single network – the basis behind our own Code Red Network.
 A networked approach, where one agency acts as central coordinator, ensures a unified strategy and message, whilst still providing the local knowledge and implementation that is key to success.
 From the vendor’s perspective this also removes the burden of managing multiple agencies and allows the regional agencies to function as a virtual PR team, sharing ideas and materials to improve overall performance and efficiency.

 The matter of control is an area that many vendors have struggled with over the years.
 A common mistake is to try and retain too much control at the head office in the US, with everything needing to go through a US-based decision maker.
-A firm grip on international PR is certainly recommended, particularly if the UK representative is not an appropriate local spokesperson, or the company’s messaging is still maturing.
+A firm grip on international Public Relations is certainly recommended, particularly if the UK representative is not an appropriate local spokesperson, or the company’s messaging is still maturing.
 Too much of a laissez-faire attitude can lead to international representatives getting carried away and deviating too much from core messaging, or even contradicting the US office’s stance on issues.
 Likewise, defining strategic moves, as well as decisions on contentious issues – such as stances on the encryption vs privacy debate – will benefit from oversight from the top.